Esri/quickstart-map-library-flex/README.md

    adapt it to your specific business needs
 4. With other APIs, you are limited to simple mapping.
 They do not offer a "next level" to advance to if desired.
-The ArcGIS API Lite for Flex is a great introduction to the power of the ArcGIS API for Flex: a sophisticated library for geographic analysis on the web.
+The ArcGIS API Lite for Flex is a great introduction to the power of the ArcGIS API for Flex: a full featured library for geographic analysis on the web.
    In fact, you could potentially leverage both within the same application if desired.
 5. No user keys or tokens are needed.
 You simply download the API and start developing.
 6. Unlike other APIs, you retain all rights over your data.